Malaysia Airlines Flight 2133: Accident

 Flight 2133 was a domestic passenger flight from Kota Kinabalu, the capital of Sabah, to Tawau, a major city located at the Malaysia-Indonesia border in East Malaysia.
 There were 49 passengers, two pilots, and two cabin crew aboard the aircraft.
 The scheduled flight time was one hour.

 Flight 2133 had been delayed for 30 minutes from its scheduled take-off time due to the aircraft's late arrival in Kota Kinabalu.
 The aircraft finally took off from Kota Kinabalu International Airport at 12:19 local time with instrument flight rules.
 Weather at Tawau was reported as "surface wind calm, visibility more than 10km, rain north to north east, scattered 1600ft and scattered 2700ft, broken at 14000ft, temperature 30 degrees C and QNH 1009mb, runway 17."
 At the time, Tawau's runway was only 5600ft long.
 The flight was uneventful until its approach.

 Upon reaching the airport, the aircraft was passing 3,500ft and was configured for landing.
 Despite this, the aircraft was still too fast and high for the approach.
 Nevertheless, the commander assured the co-pilot "Runway is long so no problem Eh [sic]."
 The co-pilot continued to advise the commander of excess speed, while the aircraft continued a descent of 3,000 ft/min at a pitch angle of -13 degrees.
 This flight attitude triggered the GPWS warnings, which were ignored.

 At 13:05 (GMT+8), the aircraft touched down on the runway approximately 3,400ft from the threshold, bouncing and touching down again 4500ft down the runway.
 A second bounce occurred, with a final touchdown 4,800ft down the runway, leaving only 800ft of runway to stop.
-It then overran the runway and crossed the airport's grassy area before it crashed into the Sri Menanti shanty town, slums mainly occupied by Filipino and Indonesian migrant workers, approximately 500 meters from the end of the runway.
+It then overran the runway and crossed the airport's grassy area before it crashed into the Sri Menanti shanty town, approximately 500 meters from the end of the runway.

 The aircraft broke into two parts and the wings had snapped due to the impact, causing fuel to leak.
 A fire had ignited due to the aircraft's collision with multiple houses in the area.
-As the fire intensified, the passengers and crew on the aircraft tried to evacuate from the burning aircraft.
+As the fire intensified, the passengers and crew on the aircraft tried to evacuate the burning aircraft.
 However, a massive explosion suddenly engulfed the entire aircraft, burning the remaining passengers and crews inside the aircraft.
 Houses nearby ignited, allowing the fire to spread to nearly the entire neighborhood.
 Residents in the area immediately fled for safety.

 Tawau's fire fighting services immediately deployed 18 firefighters to the area.
 The rescue effort was hampered by the amount of onlookers at the crash site.
 Rescuers managed to douse the flames later that evening.
 A total of 34 dead bodies were found and 17 passengers, 2 crew members and 10 residents had to be treated for wounds.
 A total of 40 houses were damaged in the crash.

+Prime Minister Mahathir Mohamad and Deputy Prime Minister Anwar Ibrahim expressed their deepest condolences to the next-of-kin of the passengers and crew of the Malaysia Airlines' Fokker 50.